Treblinka extermination camp: Treblinka song

 According to postwar testimonies, when transports were temporarily halted, then-deputy commandant Kurt Franz wrote lyrics to a song meant to celebrate the Treblinka extermination camp.
 In reality, prisoner Walter Hirsch wrote them for him.
 The melody came from something Franz remembered from Buchenwald.
 The music was upbeat, in the key of D major.
 The song was taught to Jews assigned to work in the Sonderkommando.
 They were forced to memorise it by nightfall of their first day at the camp.
 Unterscharführer Franz Suchomel recalled the lyrics as follows: "We know only the word of the Commander. / We know only obedience and duty. / We want to keep working, working, / until a bit of luck beckons us some time.
-Hurray!"
+Hurrah!"

 A musical ensemble was formed, under duress, by Artur Gold, a popular Jewish prewar composer from Warsaw.
 He arranged the theme to the Treblinka song for the 10-piece prisoner orchestra which he conducted.
 Gold arrived in Treblinka in 1942 and played music in the SS mess hall at the Wohnlager on German orders.
 He died during the uprising.